Local Projection Inference in High Dimensions: High-dimensional Local Projections

 Comparing our DGP assumptions to the SVMA assumptions of Example \ref{ex:exampleSVMA}, one can verify that the moment condition is satisfied trivially under Gaussianity, and the NED assumption can be shown to hold when the VMA coefficients $\bA_k$ converge to 0 sufficiently quickly; see Example 17.3 of \cite{Davidson02}.
 If one would relax the Gaussianity assumption, a trade-off would occur between the number of moments and the allowed dependence -- the more moments, the more persistent the process may be.

 Second, we impose a sparsity assumption on the parameter $\bbeta$ (\cref{ass:Sparsity}), as typically required for lasso estimators.
 We derive our results under weak sparsity, thereby recognizing that the true parameters are likely not exactly zero.
 In particular, we assume that $\norm{\bbeta}_{r}^r$ is sufficiently small for some $0\leq r<1$.
-While for $r=0$ our results boil down to the requirement of exact sparsity-- which assumes few non-zero entries in the parameter vector -- for larger values of $r$, we allow for many non-zero entries in $\bbeta$ provided they are relatively small.
+While for $r=0$ our results boil down to requiring exact sparsity for larger values of $r$, we allow for many non-zero entries in $\bbeta$ provided they are relatively small.
 The smaller $r$, the more restrictive this assumption therefore is.
-We also require weak sparsity in the nodewise regressions, which amounts to assuming that the inverse population covariance matrix $\bSigma^{-1}:=\left(\E\bX^\prime\bX/T\right)^{-1}$ is sparse in terms of (induced) $r$-norm.
-Since \cref{eq:localprojection} has a similar regressor structure as a VAR model, this can be shown to hold under conditions similar to the sparse VAR in Example 6 of \cite{adamek2021lasso}.
+We also require weak sparsity in the nodewise regressions, which amounts to assuming that the inverse population covariance matrix $\bSigma^{-1}:=\left(\E\bX^\prime\bX/T\right)^{-1}$ is sparse in (induced) $r$-norm.
+Since \cref{eq:localprojection} has a similar regressor structure as a VAR, this can be shown to hold under conditions similar to the sparse VAR in Example 6 of \cite{adamek2021lasso}.

 Next, we require that the minimum eigenvalue of $\bSigma$ is bounded away from 0 (\cref{ass:Eigenvalue}).
 This assumption ensures that the population covariance matrix of the regressors remains well-behaved with increasing $N$.
 Again, thanks to the similarity of \cref{eq:localprojection} to a VAR, lower bounds on the minimum eigenvalue can be derived using the results on page 6 of \citet{masini2019regularized}.
 Finally, we also require that the number of unpenalized parameters of interest to be bounded (\cref{ass:HFinite}).
-In LPs, this is trivially satisfied, for instance $S=1$ in \cref{eq:localprojection}, and $S=3$ in \cref{eq:statedependent}.\footnote{While the impulse responses are the two parameters of interest, we may also want to leave the dummy parameter unpenalized.}
+In LPs, this is trivially satisfied, for instance $H=1$ in \cref{eq:localprojection}, and $H=3$ in \cref{eq:statedependent}.\footnote{While the impulse responses are the two parameters of interest, we may also want to leave the dummy parameter unpenalized.}

 Under these assumptions, \cref{thm:Inference} establishes the asymptotic normality of our desparsified lasso estimator, which allows for valid asymptotic inference.

 \begin{theorem} Under \cref{ass:DGP,ass:Sparsity,ass:Eigenvalue,ass:HFinite,ass:asymptoticrates}, for the model in \cref{eq:DGP}, we have